PLTW-CSA/Spring-2020-CSCI-360-Database-Mgmt-Systems/Lectures/Topic 2.md

 ## 2.4.2 Database System Utilities
-+ To perform certain functions such as:
++ To help the DBA manage the database system and perform certain functions such as:
   - Loading data stored in files into a database.
 Includes data conversion tools.
   - Backing up the database periodically on tape or other storage medium.
   - Reorganizing database file structures.